Vivekyadav00/Jenkins_Projects/First_Pipeline/README.md

-Jenkins Pipeline on AWS EC2 with Docker
+CI/CD Pipeline Implementation with Jenkins and Docker on AWS EC2

 Project Overview
 This project sets up a CI/CD pipeline using Jenkins on an Amazon EC2 instance, leveraging Docker as an agent to ensure a consistent environment.
 The goal is to automate the testing and build processes for both back-end and front-end parts of an application.